Art-of-WiFi/UniFi-API-browser/README.md

 Note: for a `collection` type menu option the `type`, `label`, `method`, `params` and `key` "properties" are required.

-This is what the result looks like:
+This is what the result looks like for the above example:

 ![Custom sub menu](https://user-images.githubusercontent.com/12016131/69611554-4fb4a400-102e-11ea-9175-99618c1e1f98.png "Custom sub menu")

 ### Updates

-If you have installed the tool using the `git clone` command, you can install updates by going into the directory where the tool has been installed, and running the `git pull` command from there.
+If you installed the tool using the `git clone` command, you can apply updates by going into the directory where the tool is installed, and running the `git pull` command from there.

 Otherwise you can simply copy the contents from the latest [zip file](https://github.com/Art-of-WiFi/UniFi-API-browser/archive/master.zip) to the directory where the tool has been installed.